The Picture Data Paints

 Futures Without Guns

 Eight artists working in a variety of mediums create new artworks and design propositions envisioning the possibilities for a future free from gun violence.

 This program invites artists into the lab, where they work alongside scientists to create art inspired by their research.

 We work with the Philadelphia Redevelopment Authority (PRA) Percent For Art Program to commission public art around uCity Square, as well as community-based public art programming.

 Artists who create and innovate and ask questions are not that different from the kind of scientists we have here.
 So putting the two together, it’s not like apples and oranges, it’s like McIntosh and Honeycrisp apples.
 They’re all apples.
 We’re creating and we’re innovating and we’re asking questions—we’re just doing it in slightly different ways.

 9/29/22 | Press Releases

 4/14 | Event

 The Latest in Art

-Keep up with artists and exhibits by subscribing to our Art mailing list.
+Keep up with news and events by subscribing to our mailing list.